The Light of Righteous Judgment

 (Psalm 127:1 NKJV)

 The Lord always builds with righteous judgment, and only structures built in compliance with His judgments will stand.
-It doesn’t matter how expensive it was to build or how strong the forces are that guard it, it will fall because it is inherently weak due to unjust measures used to build it.
+If a structure is built with unjust measures, it doesn’t matter how expensive it was to build or how strong the forces are that guard it, it will fall because it is inherently weak.

-Unfortunately, many people who associate themselves with the GOD of judgment has bought into this misinformed view of judgment and also advocate for its removal from society.
-It appeals to them because many of them still love unrighteousness and judgment exposes them.
-It also appeals to those who are more interested in pleasing the majority than pleasing GOD.
+Unfortunately, many confessing Christians have bought into this misinformed view of judgment and also advocate against judgment.
+It appeals to some because they are more concerned about pleasing people than pleasing GOD, and others because many of they still love unrighteousness and judgment exposes them.
+There are more which believe judgment is bad from a lack of knowledge.
 True people of GOD embrace His judgments because they understand it generates righteousness unto life.
-Righteous judgment brings the light of GOD to bear on things so that distinctions can be made between what is evil and what is good.
+Righteous judgment brings the light of GOD to bear on things, so that distinctions can be made between what is evil and what is good.
 His judgment has been given to make life sustainable on earth.

 Yes, in the way of Your judgments,